-The IAB Level 1 Award in Bookkeeping is aimed at individuals who wish to begin their studies of bookkeeping and gain an entry level qualification at Level 1 of the National Framework from a point of no previous knowledge.
-It could also be used by those candidates who have some practical knowledge and skills at this level and wish to gain an accredited qualification in the subject.
+The IAB Level 1 Award in Computerised Bookkeeping is aimed at individuals who wish to begin their studies of computerised bookkeeping and gain an entry level qualification at Level 1 of the National Framework from a point of no previous knowledge.
+It could also be used by those candidates who have some practical knowledge and skills and wish to gain an accredited qualification in the subject.

-Owners of small businesses may also find this qualification useful as it gives coverage of the keeping of a single entry book manual keeping system, suitable for the production of small business accounts and also acts as the underpinning knowledge of bookkeeping for the processing of financial transactions using a computerised accounting system.
+Owners of small businesses may also find this qualification useful as it gives coverage of the basic use of commercially available computerised software, suitable for the production of small business accounts.